legendPerceptor/BatteryLab/README.md

 > The launch file and the ROS 2 packages are still under development.

 Start all the necessary ROS 2 services by running the following commands on specified machines.
-Note that each of them should be run on different machines.
+Note that each of them should be run on different Raspberry Pis.

 ```bash
 # on the rail Raspberry Pi